Tested: 2021 Mitsubishi Outlander PHEV and Roofnest are go-light getaway gear

 Even with this year’s boost, the PHEV isn’t quick.
 With all its power sources on, it gets to 60 mph in about nine seconds—roughly the same as the Toyota RAV4 Prime in its slower all-electric mode.

 Mitsubishi gives you a potentially overwhelming array of choices in the Outlander PHEV.
-In addition to six (!) levels of brake regeneration from B0 to B5, there’s a Battery Charge mode, a Battery Save button, and an EV Priority button that will locks in all-electric, unless you floor the accelerator, go above 83 mph (now higher than before), or need the defroster.
+In addition to six (!) levels of brake regeneration from B0 to B5, there’s a Battery Charge mode, a Battery Save button, and an EV Priority button that locks in all-electric, unless you floor the accelerator, go above 83 mph (now higher than before), or need the defroster.
 The heat is resistive, though, and doesn’t require an engine start.
 Snow and Sport modes have also been added, as well as a Lock mode for traction, and there’s also an Eco button that softens responses and uses the climate control more sparingly.

 If you can have a roof rack, you can do it...